 Your host in Brno is Masaryk University, the second-largest public university in the Czech Republic.
 With nine colleges and more than 200 departments, institutes and clinics, Masaryk is one of the most important teaching and research institutions in the country.
 The university also plays a major role in the social and cultural life of the South Moravia Region.

 You will live in university dormitories, sharing double rooms with Czech or other international students.
 Each room has a bathroom and kitchenette.
 You will have access to university computer centers, sports facilities, cafeterias and laundry facilities.
 You will receive a meal stipend to buy meals in the university cafeterias or to purchase groceries and cook on your own.

+Students can choose between the Central European Studies program and the Teaching English to Speakers of Other Languages program which each include a list of courses to choose.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Czech Republic (ISEP-Direct)

 Masaryk is a popular site for ISEP students, with 10-15 students there each semester.
 The University offers a week-long orientation that includes an intensive "survival Czech" course, a tour of Brno and visit to the city museum, a reception bringing together international and Czech students with Masaryk University faculty, and excursions to the surroundings of Brno.

 Meet with a peer adviser about the program.
 Check the link to see which programs have peer advisers this semester.

 Schedule a general advising appointment with CIE staff by calling 715-836-4411.